 NEIWPCC works to develop and implement training and exchange information for those working in the UST field.
 Most of NEIWPCC’s training is geared toward two key audiences:

-NEIWPCC has also been a long-time host of the National Tanks Conference & Exposition, which brings together UST owners, equipment manufacturers, and the regulatory community.
+NEIWPCC has also hosted the National Tanks Conference & Exposition for over a decade.
+This event brings together hundreds of UST/LUST professionals, including tank inspectors; cleanup specialists; state, tribal, and territorial regulators; federal regulators; and industry representatives to network and learn about emerging issues, policy, and many other topics.
 Since 1985, NEIWPCC has published L.U.S.T.Line, a national bulletin covering UST programs in the states, tribes, and territories as well as emerging technologies, case studies, and other topics.
 L.U.S.T.Line is published twice each year.

 NEIWPCC’s UST/LUST Workgroup is comprised of staff from our member states, EPA regional offices, and EPA’s Office of Underground Storage Tanks (OUST).
 They meet throughout the year to discuss challenges and share success stories related to UST inspections and removals, the use of state cleanup funds, and working with UST owners, operators, and contractors within their states.